 - If you don't have time to wait in line you may drop your payment in the Red Drop Box located near the door of the office.
 Please include:

 - Renewal notice(Blue Postcard).
 Check to see if expiring registration's address matches the front of the card.

 - Renewals will be processed and mailed out the following day.

 Private Sale Montana Titles:

-- Up to Two Montana Titles or personalized/specialty plate (sponsor plate for trailer, Amateur Radio plates, etc.) orders may be processed by logging in to the kiosks and waiting in the lobby.
+- Up to Two Montana Titles or personalized/specialty plate (sponsor plate for trailer, Amateur Radio plates, etc.) orders may be processed.

 Make sure the following are complete: